systemseed/falcon/README.md

 BREAKING CHANGE: All API endpoints now use new output format.
 ```
+Note that there is a comment that starts with **BREAKING CHANGE:** !
+The rest of commit message does not matter.

 **Commit message that triggers a MINOR release, i.e. 1.4.3 → 1.5.0**